Ye (Hebei): History

 In 204, Cao Cao wrestled the city of Ye from Yuan Shao's son Yuan Shang.
 As the preceding battle of Ye had destroyed the inner city, Cao Cao set about rebuilding the city in the mold of an imperial capital.
 He initiated a number of works in Ye, digging canals in and around the city to improve irrigation and drainage, building the Hall of Civil Splendour (文昌殿) which was to become the centerpiece of Ye's palace complex, and erecting the Bronze Bird Terrace in 210 that became much-celebrated in Chinese poetry.
 Cao Cao's impact on Ye was so extensive that he alone, more than any ruler of the city before and after, is associated with the city of Ye in the Chinese cultural memory.
-Ironically, after Cao Cao's grandson Cao Huan was forced to abdicate to Sima Yan in February 266, Cao Huan was relocated to Ye where he lived for the rest of his life.
+After Cao Cao's grandson Cao Huan was forced to abdicate to Sima Yan in February 266, Cao Huan was relocated to Ye where he lived for the rest of his life.

-During the Sixteen Kingdoms period, Ye was an important city for the Jie-led Later Zhao dynasty that unified most of northern China, later becoming its capital in 335 during the reign of Shi Hu.
-After Shi Hu's death, his adopted grandson, Ran Min, forcibly seized the city, where he founded the short-lived Ran Wei state in 350.
-The Xianbei-led Former Yan dynasty soon conquered Ran Wei in 352, and Ye became their capital from 357 up till its fall in 370.
+During the latter half of the Western Jin dynasty, Ye was the command post for the Prince of Chengdu, Sima Ying in the War of the Eight Princes.
+The city was sacked by the Xianbei in 304, and again by rebels in 307.
+In 312, the ethnic Jie warlord, Shi Le, after years of leading a roaming army, was advised by his Chinese aide, Zhang Bin to establish Ye as his main base.
+However, as Ye was still occupied by Jin remnants at the time, they opted for the nearby city of Xiangguo instead, which later became the first capital of the Later Zhao dynasty.
+The Zhao capital was eventually shifted to Ye in 335 during the reign of Shi Hu, who carried out extensive construction work and renovation on the city's palaces and architecture.

+After Shi Hu's death in 349, his adopted grandson, Ran Min, seized control of Ye in a coup, where he soon founded the short-lived Ran Wei state in 350.
+Two years later, his empire was destroyed by the forces of Murong Jun, ruler of the Xianbei-led Former Yan dynasty, who adopted Ye as his capital in 357.
+Ye would remain the Yan's seat of government until their fall to the Former Qin in 370.
+As the Qin collapsed following the Battle of Fei River in 383, a prince of the Former Yan, Murong Chui restored his family's state as the Later Yan and attempted to reclaim Ye.
+However, by the time the city was recaptured in 386, much of Ye had been devastated after a grueling year of siege, so Murong Chui decided to settle his court at Zhongshan (中山, in modern Baoding, Hebei) in the north.